hetida/hetida-designer/docs/user_guide/attached_metadata.md

     # "single_metric"
     # if only a single metric is present (e.g. in SERIES), this is the key
-    # of the single metric occuring as single entry under "metrics" in the
+    # of the single metric occurring as single entry under "metrics" in the
     # key specified via "metric_key".
     # This should not be present / null, if more than one metric is present!
     "single_metric": "series",

-    "queried_metrics": list[str] | None = None,  # Since not all queried metrics may have
+    "queried_metrics": ["metric1", "metric2"],  # or null.
+Since not all queried metrics may have
-    # data in the queries interval, it may be possible that a metric entirely is missing
+    # data in the queried interval, it may be possible that a metric entirely is missing
     # in the dataset and depending on the providing adapter even from the "metrics"
     # metadata.
-Therefore it should be explicitely listed which metrics where requested.
+Therefore it should be explicitly listed which metrics were requested.

     ... # see below!